scottishgovernment/mygov-assets/README.md

 ### Core

-MyGov Assets **core** contains styles are required for correct display of all of the MyGov Assets components.
+MyGov Assets **core** contains styles that are _required_ for correct display of all of the MyGov Assets components.
 Everything else in MyGov Assets is optional depending on your project's requirements, but you should always include `_core.scss`.

 ### Form elements